If you followed along in chapter 1, you’re in an excellent starting position to start gardening.

 You need to be careful when making cuts for pruning.
 It should be cautious, clean-cut, and not haphazard hacks.

 When cutting above a node, cut a diagonal slanting away from the node.
 You can leave a small amount of stem to support the new terminal bud.

 It allows the water to run off efficiently, and the wound heals quickly.
 Pay particular attention to the cutting angle.
 If the cut is in the wrong direction, water will run onto the bud and cause rotting.

-Also, don't cut too close to the bud.
+Also, don’t cut too close to the bud.
 The bud may die.
-An excessively long diagonal cut also increases the risk of infection to enter the wound.
+An excessively long diagonal cut also increases the risk of infection entering the wound.

 Fruit Plants Growing Tips

 Here is a thing; Fruit trees are highly temperature-sensitive.
-When it's extreme cold, it can freeze flower buds.
+When it’s extremely cold, it can freeze flower buds.
 Some varieties of fruit plants can tolerate colder weather than their flower buds.